gbif/ipt/BestPracticesSamplingEventData.md

 ### Macrophyte survey

-> TODO: Update example based on Dutch Vegetation Database (LVD) version republished as sampling-event dataset.
+Note that this example is based on Dutch Vegetation Database (LVD) previous version republished as sampling-event dataset.
 The Releve extension underwent significant changes following the publication of the primer.
 For more information about LVD and the data model for vegetation sampling-event data see: http://gbif.blogspot.dk/2016/07/probably-turbovegs-best-kept-secret.html

 | EventID | samplingProtocol | sampleSizeValue | sampleSizeUnit | eventDate | location | decimalLatitude | decimalLongitude | ... |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- |